 The spectrogram traces have several zoom levels from 15 sec to 10min.
-At startup the zoom level is 3 minutes.
+At startup the zoom level is the EEG range shown in the EEG traces underneath.
 You can change this zoom level by using the drop-down menu "Zoom" on the right side underneath the spectrogram traces or by using the mouse wheel when the mouse pointer is inside any of the spectrogram traces.